Ready Mix Concrete Vs Site Mix Concrete – Which is Better

 Shrink Mixed Concrete

-Half of the mixing of concrete is completed at the batching plant itself while the remaining half is carried out in the transit.
+Half of the mixing of concrete is completed at the batching plant itself while the remaining half is carried out in transit.

 Certain tests are carried out to determine how much mixing is to be done during transit depending upon the mixing done in the plant.